martyone/sod/docs/manual/sod.md

   The simplest form of an auxiliary data store is a plain copy of the original Sod repository.
 It may be a local copy or a remote one, in the latter case accessed via SSH.
-Use 'sox aux add --help-types' to learn about the possible auxiliary data store types.
+Use 'sox aux add --help' to learn what are the options of accessing auxiliary data stores.

   The 'snapshot.command' configuration option can be used to let Sod trigger snapshot creation automatically whenever a new content is committed.
 See the